Nebraska Revised Statute 43-1802

 - Laws 1986, LB 105, § 2.

-1. Order for visitation
+1. Showing required for order for visitation

-1. Order for visitation
+1. Showing required for order for visitation

 Under the Nebraska grandparent visitation statutes, a court is without authority to order grandparent visitation unless a petitioning grandparent can prove by clear and convincing evidence that (1) there is, or has been, a significant beneficial relationship between the grandparent and the child; (2) it is in the best interests of the child that such relationship continue; and (3) such visitation will not adversely interfere with the parent-child relationship.
 Hamit v.
 Hamit, 271 Neb.
 659, 715 N.W.2d 512 (2006).